molily/molily.de/_posts/2017-07-20-android-browsers.md

 Chrome is the browser that is pre-installed on all newer Android devices.
 There’s no full review here – I assume you roughly know what it does, how it looks and feels.
 Still I’d like to mention a few things about Chrome for reference.

 I consider Chrome to be the best Android browser in terms of browsing experience, performance and technical innovation.
 Chrome can be seen as a “simple” browser that is not particularly rich in features.
 But compared to other browsers, you’ll realize how sophisticated Chrome’s simplicity in fact is.
-I think Chrome’s product design has reached a point where “[there is nothing left to take away](https://uxmag.com/articles/when-theres-nothing-left-to-take-away)”.
+Chrome’s product design has reached a point where “[there is nothing left to take away](https://uxmag.com/articles/when-theres-nothing-left-to-take-away)”.
 In several regards, Chrome is the standard I measure other browsers against.

 Chrome has a built-in data saving feature, but no ad or tracking blocker yet.
 Google is one of the biggest players in online advertising.
 While they announced that Chrome will block some intrusive ads in the future, it’s obvious that Chrome is not going to block any Google ads or trackers.